Airline payments: 2025 in review

 Perhaps the boldest development of 2025 was seeing airlines move into financial services.
 Turkish Airlines launched TKPAY in late 2025 under a central bank payment licence, creating a fully-fledged digital wallet that handles multicurrency accounts, QR code payments and even converts loyalty miles into cash.

 This is not simply a loyalty program with stored value.
-TKPAY positions Turkish Airlines as a payments provider, competing in the broader financial technology space while deepening customer loyalty.
-The reported 20,000 active users within months of launch suggests genuine demand for airline-branded financial products, particularly when combined with generous cashback promotions.
+TKPAY positions Turkish Airlines as a payments provider, competing in the broader financial technology space while potentially deepening customer loyalty.
+If successful, this signals genuine demand for airline-branded financial products, particularly when combined with generous cashback promotions.

 Other carriers in APAC pursued similar paths, using digital wallets to retain refund credits, facilitate future bookings and reduce payment-processing costs by keeping transactions functionally in-house.
 The strategic calculus is compelling: capture more customer spending, generate revenue through interchange or merchant commissions and gather customer data beyond flight bookings.

-The question is whether most airlines have the regulatory appetite, technical capability and risk tolerance to become licenced financial institutions.
+The question is whether most airlines have the regulatory appetite, technical capability and risk tolerance to become licensed financial institutions.
 For those that do, the payoff could be substantial.

 Refunds and compensation: From grudging to instant